Your first SKSE plugin in C++

 If you are using a mod manager, you can configure this template to output the

-to your mods
+compiled .dll to your mods folder.

 - Find your

-folder - Configure the
+modsfolder - Configure the

-environment variable
+SKYRIM_MODS_FOLDERenvironment variable

-folder, open your mod manager and find the mods
+To find your mods folder, open your mod manager and find the mods path

 in the settings.